 # Subjective Appearance

 Human brains have learned to associate a good experience with low frame rates like 30 and 24fps.
-You can expect your brain adjusts when you watch a fast-motion movie at 24 FPS.
+You can expect your brain to adjust when you watch a fast-motion movie at 24 FPS.
 Unexpectedly, the smoothness of the video makes it look unnatural.
 So, it is recommended that you consider the purpose of the video before recording it.

 If you just make a common recording, 60FPS may be the popular choice.
 Yet, if you want something more artistic, perhaps 30FPS is better.